Murphyn5/FootTracks/README.md

 ![Screen Shot 2023-04-04 at 2 09 29 PM](https://user-images.githubusercontent.com/63930644/229923077-f4d34004-3c70-404f-bc6a-c2842e028bf8.png)

 For recording activities, this applicates integrates into react a running tracker developed by [Anthony Ng](https://medium.com/@engineerng) that he shared in the article: [Make a running tracker with Geolocation API](https://medium.com/geekculture/make-a-running-tracker-with-geolocation-api-8b2ac541196e).
+Recording an activity using this feature allows the visitor to toggle on/off a tracker that tracks the distance, duration, and elevation gain of an activity.
+When recording is toggled off, visitors can then choose to save the activity with the recorded data along with a map including a polyline displaying the visitor's path during the activity.

 [Demo on Youtube](https://www.youtube.com/watch?v=Un9sFEMaWf8)